deepkit/deepkit-website2/src/pages/documentation/template.md

 ### Function Components

-The easiest way is to use a function that returns TSX.
+The easiest way is to use a function that returns JSX.

 ```typescript
 async function Website(props: {title: string, children?: any}) {